 Certain revenue and expense accounts include noncash activity, which has been excluded from operating revenues and expenses in the statements of cash flows.
-At June 30, 2023 and 2022, the Station's cash and cash equivalents balance was \$8,590,433 and \$6,886,119, respectively.
+At June 30, 2024 and 2023, the Station's cash and cash equivalents balance was \$11,021,621 and \$8,590,433, respectively.

 In accordance with UNM and the Foundation's Memorandum of Agreement, the endowment assets of the Station are commingled for investment purposes whenever possible in the Consolidated Investment Fund (CIF).
-At June 30, 2023 and 2022, the Station's portion of CIF and related spending accounts was \$3,504,179 and \$3,389,702 (\$751,557 and \$731,076, restricted), respectively.
+At June 30, 2024 and 2023, the Station's portion of CIF and related spending accounts were \$3,707,515 and \$3,504,179 (\$798,676 and \$751,557, restricted), respectively.
 UNM has established a CIF Endowment and Management Investment Policy for authorizing and spending investment income.

-The deposits and investments of the Station are exposed to certain inherent risk, such as credit risk, concentration of credit risk, interest rate risk, and foreign currency risk.
+The deposits and investments of the Station are exposed to certain inherent risks, such as credit risk, concentration of credit risk, interest rate risk, and foreign currency risk.
 The deposits and investments with the CIF endowment fund are exposed to risk that have the potential to result in losses.
 Those risk and their definitions are: